 (Pocket-lint) - If you want to try out VR, you might be discouraged by the price of investing in a proper PC-based system, or indeed underwhelmed by the graphical capabilities of less expensive standalone headsets.

 That's where Sony's PlayStation VR comes in - it's one of the best ways to get into VR without needing all that kit.
-It's an add-on for your Playstation 4, and handily will also be fully compatible with the Playstation 5 when it launches in late 2020.
+It's an add-on for your Playstation 4, and handily is also compatible with the Playstation 5 (with the help of a free adapter).

 But what should you play after you finally make the plunge and pick up PSVR?
 The headset comes with a demo disc with tasters of several titles, but you'll need more than that to make the most of the system's talents.